 WITH CONVICTION AND FREEDOM refers to the academic freedom of our faculty to teach from their own diverse faith perspectives.
 Our practice features (1) faculty and student freedom from signing or holding to any dogmatic prescriptions and (2) faculty and student freedom to bring their own faith practices into the classroom.
 We also welcome affiliate faculty and guest lecturers who hold other faith perspectives where they align with our values (justice, beauty, and compassion).

-AND INCLUSION AND GENEROSITY refers to our commitment to honour the dignity each student’s spiritual journey as sacred to their personhood.
+AND INCLUSION AND GENEROSITY refers to our commitment to honour the dignity of each student’s spiritual journey as sacred to their personhood.
 While instructors present their own heartfelt convictions, we are non-coercive, non-indoctrinating, welcoming, and inclusive.
 In our cohorts, we model how to transcend spectrum ideologies and hold difference with respect.
 Thus, we tend to attract students and lecturers from a great range of faith perspectives.